mattbekh/frens-app/README.md

 ## Matt Bekhterev

-  - Designed and Developed the Welcome page
+  - Designed and Developed the Welcome page, Login page, Dark Mode and implemented password encryption
-  - Built the login page and implemented password encryption
+  - Build the server architecture, set up Express
-  - Implemented the chat logic, set up Sockets and relevant routes
+  - Implemented the chat logic, set up Web Socket with Socket.IO/ Redux and set up backend events/ routes

 ## Danny Deng

-  - Set up the register page
+  - Set up the Register page, connected it to the backend and declared related routes
-  - Helped to build the redux
+  - Helped to build the Redux and connect it to the app
-  - Designed the Chat UI
+  - Designed the Chat UI, responsible for code cleanup and group organization

 ## Ivy He

-  - Created the profile page
+  - Created the Profile page, wrote the relevant Schema for the "questions", connected to the backend and DB
-  - Researched the machine learning clustering algorithm
+  - Researched and helped implement the machine learning clustering algorithm
-  - Connected to the database and Heroku
+  - Set up MongoDB, served the frontend on the backend and deployed to Heroku

 ## Michaux Sun

-  - Created the main page
+  - Created the Navbar, Main page, Logout functionality and wrote the relevant Schema for the "users"
   - Implemented user authentication/ persistence using JWT/ local storage and Redux
-  - Integrated the python script, generated recommended friends list
+  - Integrated the python script for the ML clustering algorithm, generated recommended friends list